 In the region of 0.4m to 1m, however, LES made much better predictions than RNG.
 The major reason might be that the hexahedral grids were not sufficiently fine in the lateral and spanwise direction in the jet region.
 The accuracy of LES calculation relies more on grid geometry than other factors, like subgrid scale model.
 The philosophy of mesh generation for LES simulation is to determine the local grid size in term of local airflow characteristics, especially Reynolds number.
 In other words, it is not necessary to use a very fine grid everywhere in the domain, which could waste computational resources.
 However, information on airflow is always unknown before calculation or experiments.
 Therefore, the mesh generation for LES simulations requires gradual refinement, especially in the region of interest.
 In terms of the experiment, the velocity gradient is highest in the region of 0.2m to 0.4m.
 In this region, the velocity is lower than that of the zone near the opening, but the grids are much coarser than the near zone, so this region shows a greater discrepancy.
 On the other hand, although the grids of the zone from 0.4 to 0.6m are the coarsest, the velocity decays to 1m/s.
 In such a low-velocity region, even coarse grids are able to generate acceptable results.
-In order to further investigate the grid effect on the LES calculation, we refined the grids in the zone of the cough jet with polyhedreal grids and discuss the comparison in the sensitivity analyses section.
+In order to further investigate the grid effect on the LES calculation, we refined the grids in the zone of the cough jet with polyhedreal grids and discuss the comparison in the sensitivity analyses section of this report.

 Compared to LES model, the RNG model shows a slightly better ability to capture the peak velocity variation with the same mesh geometry in the region not further than 0.4m from the opening.
 However, in the far region, velocity is under-predicted.
 Additionally, the prediction of the peak turbulence intensity presents similar results to the LES in the near area of the cough box.
 However, the LES model predicted lower levle in the further away than RNG model.
 This is attributed to the coarse girds adopted in such locations.
 Also, since the velocity did not have a dominate direction in these area, the turbulence intensity was unable to be measured by 1D hotwire system.